 08.3.1 Conditions for Leave:

 Employees wishing to take parental involvement leave must provide a written request at least 48 hours in advance.
 An employee must complete the Edenton-Chowan Schools Child Involvement Leave Form and submit it to his/her principal or immediate supervisor.
 The employee may be required to furnish written verification from the child’s school of his/her participation in a school function or other involvement at school.

+The ECPS DOES/DOES NOT allow use of accrued paid leave in lieu of non-paid parental involvement leave.

 09.1 COMPENSATORY LEAVE (FAIR LABOR STANDARDS ACT)